brettgaylor/ByeHarper/README.md

 Stephen Harper -> Some Fear Mongering Shithead
 =============

 Browser add-on that replaces "Stephen Harper" with "Some Fear Mongering Shithead".
-Amongst other things.
+Amongst other things!
 A fork of "Some Rich Asshole".

 Available for Chrome and Firefox.